-NSF International and iNADO Team Up to Protect Athletes and Consumers From Sports Supplement Risks
+NSF and iNADO Team Up to Protect Athletes and Consumers From Sports Supplement Risks

 Inadvertent doping in sports continues to be an ongoing challenge.
 Together, the organizations will advance iNADO’s clear and consistent messages supporting best anti-doping practices among national and international sports and government bodies. iNADO’s membership includes approximately 70 National Anti-Doping Organizations (NADOs).

-As part of NSF International’s Certified for Sport® program, supplements are tested on a lot-by-lot basis for more than 270 athletic banned substances.
+As part of NSF’s Certified for Sport® program, supplements are tested on a lot-by-lot basis for more than 270 athletic banned substances.
 Label claims are verified and products are tested to verify formulation.
 Products are also tested for harmful levels of contaminants or fraudulent ingredients.
-Recognized as the “gold standard” for quality, NSF International’s Certified for Sport® is recommended in the U.S. by the MLB, NFL, PGA, LPGA, CCES, CPSDA and Taylor Hooton Foundation as well as many other sports organizations.
+Recognized as the “gold standard” for quality, NSF’s Certified for Sport® is recommended in the U.S. by the MLB, NFL, PGA, LPGA, CCES, CPSDA and Taylor Hooton Foundation as well as many other sports organizations.

 In addition to lot-by-lot testing for over 270 athletic banned substances, products bearing NSF’s Certified for Sport® mark must be produced in a manufacturing facility that is inspected twice a year to comply with Good Manufacturing Practice (GMP) requirements.